CAMPING IN 2024

 If you require better quality camping facilities or your recreational vehicle (RV) won’t fit into these sites, try the local Wollongong City Tourist Parks at Bulli, East Corrimal or Windang.

-All campers (whether a volunteer, performer, folk music school attendee or festival ticket holder) are only allowed to enter the festival site from Thurs 9am before the Festival and must leave by Monday 10am.
-This means if you arrive early, you will have to make your own arrangements to camp outside the festival grounds until Thursday morning. ( Folk Music School attendees and set-up volunteers excepted )
+All campers (whether a volunteer, performer, folk music school attendee or festival ticket holder) are only allowed to enter the festival site from Fri 9am before the Festival and must leave by Monday 10am.
+This means if you arrive early, you will have to make your own arrangements to camp outside the festival grounds until Friday morning. ( set-up volunteers excepted )

 To camp at the festival you can only purchase camping as a package:

-a) Camping Package with Campsite Package ( includes a 4Day Festival ticket + campsite)
+a) Camping Package with Campsite Package ( includes a 3Day Festival ticket + campsite)

 If some-one is sharing your site, you will also need to purchase:

-You will receive special wristbands for you and members of your group which will identify you as official Folk Festival Campers, allowing you access to the grounds.
-You will also receive a coloured tag for your tent/van and car which will signify to the volunteers who check the ground, that you have paid for your site and you are camping in the correct area.
-All campers must wear their campers wristband during the weekend and secure the supplied tag to their tent or van or car.
+You will receive a coloured tag for your tent, vehicle or caravan, which will identify you as official Folk Festival Campers, allowing you access to the grounds.
+This coloured tag for your tent/van and car which will signify to the volunteers who check the ground, that you have paid for your site and you are camping in the correct area.
+All campers must secure the supplied tag to their tent or van or car.

-Please note camping rates are flat rates, so whether you stay one or four nights, you will pay the same amount.
+Please note camping rates are flat rates, so whether you stay one or three nights, you will pay the same amount.

 Please do not turn up on Monday and ask for access to the camping area.
 You need to organise your travel plans to arrive from Thursday morning